Skip to main content

 Under aerobic conditions, the pyruvate produced by glycolysis will be oxidized to acetyl CoA using the pyruvate dehydrogenase complex (PDC) in the mitochondria (note: its genes are encoded in the nucleus).
 As this enzyme is a key transition point (the gatekeeper) between cytosolic and mitochondrial metabolism and is highly exergonic (ΔG0' = -7.9 kcal/mol, -38 kJ/mol), it is highly regulated by both covalent and allosteric regulation.
 Deficiencies of the PDC are X-linked and present with symptoms of lactic acidosis after consuming a meal high in carbohydrates.
 This metabolic deficiency can be overcome by delivering a ketogenic diet and bypassing glycolysis altogether.

-The PDC is regulated by allosteric and covalent regulations.
+Allosteric and covalent regulations regulate the PDC.
 The complex itself can be allosterically activated by pyruvate and NAD+.
-Elevation of the substrate (pyruvate) will enhance flux through this enzyme as will the indication of low energy states as triggered by high NAD+ levels.
+Elevation of the substrate (pyruvate) will enhance flux through this enzyme, as will the indication of low energy states triggered by high NAD+ levels.
 The PDC is also inhibited by acetyl CoA and NADH directly.
-Product inhibition is a very common regulatory mechanism and high NADH would signal sufficient energy levels, therefore decreasing the activity of the PDC.
+Product inhibition is a very common regulatory mechanism, and high NADH would signal sufficient energy levels, decreasing the PDC activity.
 Figure \(\PageIndex{2}\) summarizes the regulation.
 (Adapted from Marks’ Medical Biochemistry)

 clipboard_e45a0c3348d004361a9075caee9c59111.png